quantnetwork/blockchain-developer-exercises-foundations/Exercise7.md

       executeTransactionRequest,
     );
 ```
-to send the transaction to Overledger and therefore onto the DLT network.
+to send the transaction to Overledger, who forwards it onto the DLT network.

 The full details of this script is as follows.
-It firstly fetches the bitcoin funding transaction that the bitcoin testnet faucet sent you.
-Then, it loops over UTXOs in the funding transaction and waits for a match to your Bitcoin address.
-If it doesn't find it, it means that you have provided the wrong Bitcoin address to *.env*, or the provided transaction is not the funding transaction issued by the faucet (or the faucet is not working correctly).
+It firstly creates random DLT accounts to send the transactions to.
+Next the script makes sure that you provided a valid bitcoin funding transaction by fetching the given transaction and looping over it's UTXOs looking for a match to your Bitcoin address.
+If it doesn't find it, it means that either you have provided the wrong Bitcoin address to *.env*, or the provided transaction is not the funding transaction issued by the faucet, or the faucet is not working correctly.

-After this, the script constructs your bitcoin transaction's origin, which includes the faucet transaction id and the index of the UTXO directed to your account.
-This origin is now used to create a prepareTransactionRequest.
-The request is signed and then sent to Overledger.
-Overledger gateways then issue the transaction against Bitcoin's test ledger.
+After this, the script constructs the origin and destination of each of your bitcoin, ethereum and XRP ledger transactions.
+Recall that an accounts based transaction origin is an address, whereas a UTXO based transaction origin is a UTXOid (transactionId:OutputIndex).
+Whereas the transaction destination of both accounts and UTXO transactions is an address.
+The script then sets the minimum value of BTC, ETH or XRP to be transferred via these transactions.

-...COMPLETE HERE...
+Now the script has enough information to submit each transaction to the DLT network.
+Therefore the script enters a loop which completes three main steps for each DLT network.
+Firstly the script sends a standardised transaction to OVL to be prepared and receives the response in the DLT native data format.
+Secondly the script signs the native data form of the transaction.
+Thirdly the script sends the signed transaction to Overledger for it to be added onto the DLT network.

 #### Overledger Execute Transaction API Response